I know a lot about running. I won’t even pretend to be humble about it.

 Nearly every time I face this situation and I go for a run anyway, I come home with more energy, feeling refreshed and revived.

 How can I work myself to exhaustion, and have that give me energy?
-No idea.

 I’m Excited To Run All Day …